george-kan/georgekan/content/blog/2021-12-08-the-law-of-large-numbers/index.markdown

 $$ Total\ probability = 0.25*1 (rectangle\ area) + 0.75 = 1$$

-We perform again 500 trials from this distribution.
-Let's see how the sample mean changes as the number of trials increases.
+We take again 500 samples from this distribution.
+Let's see how the sample mean changes as the sample size increases.